Ibournakas/PaPapp/README.md

 # Features

 - See announcements and news for the University.
-- See today's ot this week's menu for the cafeteria.
+- See today's or this week's menu of the cafeteria.
-- Choose classes you attend and then view the weekly schedule for the lectures.
+- Choose the classes you attend and then view the weekly schedule for the lectures.
 - Interactive map of the university with directions and info for the buildings.